World Severely Off Track To Limit Planet-heating Emissions: UN - UrduPoint

 - 'The only chance' -

-A response to the stocktake will form the centrepiece of the November 30 to December 12 COP28 meeting, with crucial debates over the future of oil, gas and coal -- the main drivers of planet-heating emissions.
+A response to the stocktake will form the centrepiece of the November 30 to December 12 COP28, with crucial debates over the future of oil, gas and coal -- the main drivers of planet-heating emissions.

 And the room to manoeuvre might also be tighter than previously understood.

-In October, new research found that the amount of CO2 the world can emit and still have a 50 percent chance of limiting warming to 1.5C is much smaller than previously thought and could be used up in six years at current pollution levels.
+In October, new research found that the amount of CO2 the world can emit and still have a 50 percent chance of limiting warming to 1.5C could be used up in six years.

 "We are still miles off where we need to be for limiting global warming to 1.5C," said Tom Evans, policy advisor at the think tank E3G, adding that the response to the stocktake will be "critical".